 Beekeeping is a fascinating and challenging hobby that is very rewarding in many ways.
 Whilst it’s great to be able to eventually harvest your own honey, you also get a great sense of satisfaction being connected directly to the natural world whilst knowing that your hobby is having a beneficial effect on the environment around you.

-The Fleet & District Beekeeping Association (FBKA) was founded in 1918 to support beekeepers across North Hampshire and welcomes new members wanting to learn this fascinating and ancient skill.
+The Fleet & District Beekeeping Association (FBKA) was founded in 1918 to support beekeepers across North Hampshire and 100 years on we welcome new members wanting to learn this fascinating and ancient skill.
 We encourage, train and support local beekeepers to maintain healthy, docile and productive honey bees as well as advancing the education of the public in the importance of bees in the environment.

-Our annual “Beekeeping for Bee-ginners” course runs from February each year and is designed to take a complete novice and turn them into a competent and confident beekeeper.
-Late joiners are made welcome too!
-If you are interested in becoming a beekeeper, or just want to learn more about this fascinating hobby, you can download an introduction to beekeeping and our association here or use the contact form if you have a specific question.
+Our Beginners’ course runs from March each year and is designed to take a complete novice and turn them into a competent and confident beekeeper.
+Late joiners are made welcome too – just ask if we can squeeze you in or go on the waiting list.